 Say that you bought a house and found out from a neighbour that it had been the scene of a horrific murder.
-Your buyers are angry, they want to sue the Seller, and the listing and selling agents.
+You are angry, and you want to sue the Seller, and the listing and selling agents.
 In most jurisdictions, you were denied the right to a material fact.
-In some places, like California disclosure of a murder must be reported for three years.
+In some American states, such as California disclosure of a murder must be reported for three years.
 The problem with undisclosed murder or even suicide is that in Canada courts do not rule in favour of psychological perceived depreciation.
 Unless someone corrects me, I have yet to find a court case in Canadian courts that has ruled that a murder, a suicide or haunting has contributed to depreciate a property’s market value.
 In Canada, only Quebec has a murder disclosure law.

 The is a problem of time.
-Did the murder happen last year, ten years ago or in a small town, heck a 50 year murder still is well remembered.
+Did the murder happen last year or twenty years ago?
+In a small community even a fifty year old murder can be well remembered.
 In most provinces, I have not found limitations on disclosure.
-In Ontario for example, once you had UFFI you are compelled to disclose that fact even though it may have been removed in 1981.
-Something is very wrong with that scenario.
+In Ontario for example, once you had UFFI you are compelled to disclose that fact even though it may have been removed in 1981, the year it was banned.
 Unlimited disclosure harms the selling public who can be innocent of full knowledge of the history of their home and leads to more lawsuits involving Realtors.
 It is just wrong to not specify how long a former problem has to be disclosed.
 That one factor alone, mandatory disclosure forever assists in stigmatizing real property.